-The 2022 Golden Quill award also will be presented at the luncheon.
-The annual prize, given to a local author or publication, will go to John Anderson, former El Paso County sheriff, historian and writer.
+The 2022 Golden Quill award was also presented at the luncheon.
+The annual prize, given to a local author or publication, went to John Anderson, former El Paso County sheriff, historian and writer.
 His works include: “Sherlock Holmes in Little London: 1896 The Missing Year”; “Rankin Scott Kelly: First Sheriff of El Paso County Colorado Territory 1861-1867”; and “Ute Prayer Tees of the Pikes Peak Region.”

-Books will be for sale at the event and authors will be on hand to autograph them.
-Proceeds from the event benefit Friends, who support library district programs and needs.
+Proceeds from the event benefitted Friends, who support library district programs and needs.

 The Friends of the PPLD holds two big book sales per year, typically in March and October.

 - March 10, 11 and 12